 (Pics courtesy of dustincolephotos.com!
 Check him out if you’re looking for a Seoul-based photographer.
 Thanks, dude!)

-Although Korean food is inherently a communal thing, no where is this more apparent than at Korean barbecue meals.
+Korean food is inherently a communal activity, and no where is this more apparent than at Korean barbecue meals.
 There’s one grill, so you’ll have to share it.
 And it’s just really selfish and unkorean if you have individual meat orders (see why here).
 If you order separately, it’ll be difficult to stop staring at your friends juicy slices of boom boom, anyway.
-So just order a few orders of meat to share with your friends, eat and be really, really merry
+So just order a few orders of meat to share with your friends, eat and be really, really merry 🙂

 Language Tip: Order with this: